with Miso Tomato Butter & Bok Choy

 - 2 garlic cloves

 - 2 tbsp (4 tbsp) olive oil*

 - Directions for 4 servings indicated in parentheses

 Bring a large pot of salted water to a boil.
 Peel and dice the onion(s).
 Peel and mince the garlic and ginger.
 Roughly chop the baby bok choy.
 Thinly slice the scallion(s).
-Halve the lime(s), juice one half, and cut the other half into wedges.
+Halve the lime(s), juice one half (one lime), and cut the other half (one lime) into wedges.
 TIP: If you prefer more garlic, add another clove.

 Heat 2 tsp (4 tsp) olive oil in a large nonstick skillet over medium-high heat.
 Add cooked gnocchi and sauté until browned in places, 5 to 7 minutes.
-Remove skillet from heat, add just 2 tsp (4 tsp) smoked nori spice, and stir.
+Remove skillet from heat, add just 1 tsp (2 tsp) togarashi, and stir.
 Transfer crisped gnocchi to a plate and cover to keep warm.
-TIPS: Work in batches for the 4 serving meal.
+TIP: Work in batches for the 4 serving.
 We'll use this skillet again in the next step.

 Return the skillet to medium-high heat with 1 tbsp (2 tbsp) olive oil.
 Add diced onion, minced garlic, and minced ginger.
 Cook until softened, 3 to 5 minutes.

 Add lime juice, reserved pasta water, white miso paste, tomato powder, and butter to the skillet, stir, and bring to a boil.
 Reduce to a simmer, taste the miso tomato butter, and add salt and pepper as necessary.
 Add chopped baby bok choy to the skillet and cook until just wilted, 1 to 2 minutes.